Predicted to Purchase Product: Propensity v2

 We talk to a lot of retailers.
 We mean…a lot.
 They all have some form of product propensity.
-Some of them as basic historic models, other have some genuine predictive analytics and a fewer of them still are ML driven.
+Some of them are basic historical models, others have some genuine predictive analytics, and fewer of them are still ML-driven.

 It’s not the methodology in need of the upgrade,